Bira/octopus-carnival/_drafts/wir-mm2-4e-ankheg.md

 the farmers in question can develop some way of avoiding the beasts themselves.
 If you walk without rythm, you won't attract the worm.
 Unfortunately, it looks like they cannot be tamed, so farming in ankheg country makes for a very interesting life.
-At least it looks like you won't find more than one "family" of ankhegs in a given area.
+Fortunately, you won't find more than one "family" of ankhegs in a given area.

 ## The Numbers